 A healthier environment, a more compassionate culture, a more peaceful global community -- these possibilities rest in the hands of our youth.

-My great desire is to help children flourish, appreciate themselves, and contribute their gifts.
+My deep desire is to help children flourish, appreciate themselves, and contribute their gifts.
 The educators and parents I know share this desire, as well as concern for the stressors in our culture and the impact they are having on our young.
 We note in particular the following patterns in American public education and home life that must evolve:

 - Decades of swinging between:

 - Uneven allocation of resources for schools